nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 # Conclusion

-I can't speak for others, but I'm pretty confident I'd be much more willing to adopt property testing frameworks in my own code if they behaved more like they described above.
+I'm fairly confident I'd be much more willing to adopt property testing frameworks in my own code if they behaved more like the (notional) system described above.

 I have pretty good confidence in many parts of the above workflow, because I've largely just described tools that exist in the fuzzing